Chapter 2.2 Core Construction Mechanics

 • Orange

-• Terrain is unsuitable, consider creating a foundation first, or choosing a different location
+• Terrain is unsuitable, consider creating a foundation first, or using a landscaping blueprint, or choosing a different location

 • Red